 Alexander Esterov

 Prof. Esterov is an Arnold Fellow at LIMS.
 His research combines enumerative algebraic geometry, Galois theory and the geometry of polytopes.

-Prof. Alexander I. Esterov is an Arnold Fellow at LIMS.
-He obtained his PhD at Moscow State University, during which he was winner of the Möbius Contest, which recognises the best mathematics research students in the country.
-He undertook postdoctoral positions at the University of Toronto, and at various institutes across Europe, before becoming Deputy Dean of the Faculty of Mathematics at HSE University, Moscow.
-Recently, he has been a Visiting Researcher at the Weizmann Institute of Science in Israel.
-His research focuses on bringing together algebraic geometry, Galois theory, and the geometry of polytopes.
-He addresses problems in enumerative algebraic geometry concerned with how to count geometric objects and how to detect their symmetries.
-Outside of research, Alexander likes to hike and is passionate about classical music.
+Prof. Alexander Esterov is an Arnold Fellow at the London Institute.
+He studied mathematics at Lomonosov Moscow State University, where he did his PhD, researching Newton polyhedra, and won the Möbius Contest.
+He then did postdocs at the University of Toronto, and at institutes in Europe, before becoming Deputy Dean of the Faculty of Mathematics at HSE University, Moscow.
+Recently, he has been a visiting researcher at the Weizmann Institute of Science in Israel.
+Outside research, Alexander likes to hike and listen to classical music.

+Alexander Esterov